The Best Macro Split For Fat Loss: Optimising Your Diet For Your Goal

 But having said that, there's still no optimal percentage of protein for fat loss.

 Judging the right amount of protein depends on your goal and your preference.
-If you're someone who is serious about weight training and building muscle, you'll want more protein than someone who just wants to lose a little bit of weight.
+If you're serious about weight training and building muscle, you'll want more protein than someone who wants to lose a little bit of weight.

 A Practical Example